Data-Driven Merton's Strategies via Policy Randomization: Theoretical Analysis

 On the other hand, Proposition \ref{prop:gbm discrete time} gives an upper bound for the variance of the learning signal samples.
 This bound will not vanish even if $\Delta t$ shrinks to 0, implying that it is impossible to accurately compute the desired quantity with just a few trajectories (i.e. with a small dataset) even when continuous sampling is possible.
 The leading term consists of a constant and a term of the order $\lambda^{-1}$; so when the dataset size is small an elevated level of policy randomization helps reduce the variance.

 The above analysis shows that randomization is indeed relevant for learning the optimal policy parameter $\theta$ in actual implementation.
-We should not pick a too large or too small $\lambda$ in order to balance bias and variance.
+Despite the results in Proposition \ref{prop:gbm discrete time} are all provided in the form of upper bounds, these upper bounds already inform us important bias-variance tradeoff of the learning signals from two aspects.
+First, the time discretization $\Delta t$ should shrink to zero to ensure an unbiased estimate of the learning signal, whereas diminishing time discretization cannot offset the intrinsic randomness in the signal.
+Second, a lower temperature $\lambda$ induces smaller bias but enlarges the variance.
+Therefore, we should not pick a too large or too small $\lambda$ in order to balance bias and variance.
 For a fixed $\lambda>0$, the next theorem gives an algorithm to compute $\theta$ based on the discretized version of the second equation of \eqref{eq:black scholes foc} along with its convergence rate and the error bound of the expected equivalent relative wealth loss.

 \begin{theorem} Fix $\lambda>0$ and consider the following update rule for the policy parameter $\theta$: